RickyCh/cmpe280_barter/README.md

-# Barter Station - CMPE 280 Project
+# Barter Station - Team: Project JS Magician

 This is the log in and sign up prototype of the online barter platform.
 Tested on chrome and safari browser.